dialectek/AlzheimersInclusions/README.md

 <img src="http://tom.portegys.com/images/Composite (RGB) Output_0.png" width="800" height="600" />

-At this point it locates the cell bodies (blue) with green dots and prints their coordinates.
+Marks the cell bodies (blue blobs) with green dots and prints the coordinates of the cells and the inclusions (red dots).

 Maven Eclipse project.